This information featured on

 and bases.
 These are topped by six two light clerestorey windows.

-At the West end of the nave is the comparatively modern glazed
+West end of the nave is the comparatively modern glazed gallery,

-gallery, from which the church's peal of six bells are rung.
-The
+from which the church's peal of six bells are rung.
+The west window

-west window of the tower ringing chamber contains the only piece
+of the tower ringing chamber contains the only piece of medieval

-of mediaeval glass, the head of an angel, to survive in this
+glass, the head of an angel, to survive in this church.

-church.
-Above the ringing chamber is a large Sanctus bell window,
+Above the ringing chamber is a large Sanctus bell window, which

-which in mediaeval times allowed the ringer of the Sanctus bell
+in mediaeval times allowed the ringer of the Sanctus bell to see

 The 19th century stained glass throughout the church is of interest